whtouche/wdi_1_git_lab_colormaster/README.md

 cover all of the commands we learned in class.
 If you find yourself getting stuck on a certain step, let an instructor know! </p>

+## A Few Keynotes ##

+<p> Commit often.
+We'd like to see at least one or two commits a challenge, but hey, we'd like it even better if you commited after completing every step!
+Commiting often is a great way of keeping yourself organized and writing good commit messages will save you tons of time down the road. </p>

 ## Some Background ##

 <p>You are the ColorMaster.
 You know your colors better than anybody else in the world... which is how you came